Project Quality Management

 While most project managers intend to create the best possible product or service, even the most skilled, educated teams with the most modern tools may fail without the right project quality management plan in place.

 Measuring quality may seem like something you can’t do until after the project is complete.
 However, project quality management is something that should be planned into the project from the beginning, and monitored throughout with these three quality management processes.

 A good quality management plan starts with a clear definition of the goal of the project.
 What is the product or deliverable supposed to accomplish?
 What does it look like?
 What is it supposed to do?
 How do you measure customer satisfaction?
 How do you determine whether or not the project was successful?
 Answering these questions and others will help you identify and define quality requirements, allowing you to discuss the approach and plans needed to achieve those goals.

 This includes assessing the risks to success, setting high standards, documenting everything, and defining the methods and tests to achieve, control, predict, and verify success.
 Be sure to include quality management tasks in the project plan and delegate these tasks to workgroups and/or individuals who will report and track quality metrics.

 Quality control involves operational techniques meant to ensure quality standards.
 This includes identifying, analyzing, and correcting problems.
-While quality assurance occurs before a problem is identified, quality control is reactionary and occurs after a problem has been identified.
+While quality assurance occurs before a problem is identified, quality control is reactionary and occurs after a problem has been identified, and suggests methods of improvement.
 Quality control monitors specific project outputs and determines compliance with applicable standards.
 It also identifies project risk factors, their mitigation, and looks for ways to prevent and eliminate unsatisfactory performance.